Skip to content

 How hooks work

 Hooks fire on events during a Claude Code session.
 Claude Code supports over 25 event types (SessionStart, PreToolUse, PostToolUse, UserPromptSubmit, Stop, and more).
-This guide covers the three most useful for Python projects:
+This guide covers the four most useful for Python projects:

 Event When it fires What exit 2 does